LowTide-Dev/llm-probing-project/writeup/writeup.md

 | **MatSciBERT** (Gupta et al., 2022) | SciBERT further pretrained on materials science literature |
 | **MaterialsBERT** (Shetty, P., . et al, 2023) | BERT trained from scratch on 750,000 inorganic, organic, and composite materials articles (2005–2019, ~3B words) |

 All models use 12 transformer layers with a [CLS] token.
-We extract the [CLS] embedding from each of the 12 layers of each model, yielding 24 embedding sets per example.
-We will also test mean-pooling across all tokens as an alternative to [CLS] extraction, given that physical knowledge in scientific text may be distributed across tokens rather than concentrated at [CLS].
+I will extract the [CLS] embedding from each of the 12 layers of each model, yielding 24 embedding sets per example.
+I will also test mean-pooling across all tokens as an alternative to [CLS] extraction, given that physical knowledge in scientific text may be distributed across tokens rather than concentrated at [CLS].

 ### 3.3 Probe Training

-For each layer $\ell \in \{1, ..., 12\}$ and each model, we train a logistic regression probe on the extracted embeddings using an 80/20 train/test split.
+For each layer $\ell \in \{1, ..., 12\}$ and each model, I'll train a logistic regression probe on the extracted embeddings using an 80/20 train/test split.
 The probe is intentionally simple—L2-regularized logistic regression—to avoid the probe itself overfitting and confounding our interpretation.

-We also train a control probe on randomized labels to establish a baseline accuracy that captures only the information in the embedding geometry (not the labels).
+I'll also train a control probe on randomized labels to establish a baseline accuracy that captures only the information in the embedding geometry (not the labels).
 Selectivity is then defined as:

 $$\text{Selectivity}(\ell) = \text{Acc}_{\text{probe}}(\ell) - \text{Acc}_{\text{control}}(\ell)$$